ofnote/tsalib/README.md

 ## Best Practices

+* `tsalib` is designed for **progressive adoption** with your current deep learning models and pipelines.
+You can start with declaring dimension variables, labeling statements with TSAs and writing shape assertions.
+This already brings tremendous improvement in productivity and code readability.
+Then, move on to using the advanced features of tsalib: shorthand shape transformations, warp, join, etc.
 * Convert all *relevant* config parameters into dimension variables.
-Use only the latter in your code.
+Use only latter in your code.
 * Define all dimension variables upfront -- this requires some discipline.
 Use `get_dim_vars` to lookup pre-defined dimension variables by their shorthand names in any function context.
 * Avoid using `reshape` : use `view` and `transpose` together.
 An inadvertent `reshape` may not preserve your dimensions (axes).
 Using `view` to change shape protects against this: it throws an error if the dimensions being manipulated are not contiguous.